arsamezzati/PermissionsShop/README.md

     - Customizable prices for each item

 - **Permission System**:
-    - LuckPerms integration for reliable permission management
+    - LuckPerms integration for reliable permission management (Required)
-    - Fallback system for servers without LuckPerms
+    - Fallback system for servers without LuckPerm ( not recommended )

 - **Database Storage**:
     - SQLite storage for tracking purchases
-    - MySQL support planned for future versions
+    - MySQL support (optional)

 - **Admin Tools**:
     - Give or revoke purchased items to/from players